-- Please meet the rangers on the boardwalk at the front of the visitor centre (near the steps to the beach) for a briefing at 7:45am.
+- Please meet the rangers on the boardwalk for a briefing at 7:45am.

-- Remain on the boardwalk until the time of the dolphin experience, at which point rangers will invite you down onto the beach.
+- Remain on the boardwalk until rangers invite you onto the beach.

-- If you are lucky enough to be picked to feed a dolphin please follow the ranger’s instructions and do not touch the dolphins.
+- If you are chosen to feed a dolphin, please do not touch the dolphin.

 - For the well-being of the dolphins, please follow instructions at all times.